Module atsamd_hal::clock::v2

 form the foundation for our strategy for handling 1:N clocks in this module.

-Our representation of a 1:N producer clock is Enabled<T, N>
+Our representation of a 1:N producer clock is Enabled<T, N>, which is a

 representing a consumer count.
 The wrapper restricts access to the